Sinetian/Toolkit/README.md

 # Sinetian's Toolkit
-This is a toolkit written by Sinetian.It was made completely myself, with no "teams" at all!
+This is a toolkit written by Sinetian.It was made completely myself, with no "teams" at all!**WARNING:THE PROGRAM IS WRITTEN IN CHINESE!**
 # What can you do?
 I use GPLv3.0 lisence.According to it,you **can** use my code like this:
 1. Commercial use